 - How old will you be?

 - What will you have done or be doing for post secondary training/education?

 - What will your career be?

 - What style will your hair be?

-- What clothing style will you have (reflect career)?
+- What clothing style will you have?
+How does clothing reflect career?

 - Where will you be living?

 - What will your hobbies be?

 - Will you be married or single?

-- In what community and social activities will you be involved?

-- Give examples of empowerment you want to have twenty years from now.

 (The self-portrait task could be done as a writing assignment or as an art project.
-Students need to think about the types of authority and power they want to have in 20 years and the kinds of choices over which they want to have control.
+Students need to think about the types of authority and power they want to have in twenty years and the kinds of choices over which they want to have control.
 Perhaps one student wants to be in charge of volunteer programs in the community.
 How can a self-portrait reflect this?
 Students can look in magazines to find pictures of what they think they might look like in twenty years.
-If possible use software like "Paint Shop Pro" to do age-enhanced pictures of what they might look like in twenty years.)
+If possible use graphics software such as "Paint Shop Pro" to do age-enhanced pictures of what they might look like in twenty years.)